Bobs & LoLo: Sea Notes (2004)

 In 2004, Bobs & Lolo released their debut album, entitled Sea Notes.
 This entirely original collection of ocean-themed compositions was designed to educate young listeners on marine life.
 To ensure the music appealed beyond the typical children's demographic, Bobs & LoLo blended a wide range of genres, such as jazz, rock, blues and pop.
 This proved to be a success with parents, who were happy to finally have children's music they could enjoy listening to with their kids, later proven with numerous Parents' Choice awards.

 The album was very popular.
 In the first three years, Sea Notes sold over 6,000 copies; almost unheard of for an independent music release.

 In April 2009, Bobs & LoLo announced the re-packaging of Sea Notes in eco-friendly materials, including packaging printed on Forest Stewardship Council (FSC) certified stock, vegetable-based inks, waterless printing technology, and 100% recyclable CD trays.

 Musical Adventures (2006)

-Bobs & LoLo released their second album, Musical Adventures, in 2006.
+In 2006, Bobs & LoLo released their second album, Musical Adventures.
 This album had the themes of healthy living, conserving wildlife and going green, marking the duo's first departure from ocean-based lyrics.
-They did, however, keep with their successful musical style employed in Sea Notes; composing songs in various genres with kid-oriented lyrics.
+However, they did keep with their successful musical style employed in Sea Notes; composing songs in various genres with kid-oriented lyrics.

 After the release of the album, Bobs & LoLo continued to play shows to promote their music.
 In the year following the release of Musical Adventures, they played over 250 shows all over Canada, from BC to Prince Edward Island.
 In December 2007 alone they played over 50 shows.

 This album also brought Bobs & LoLo their first major award, receiving the 2007 Parents' Choice Award: Silver Honors award.
 It was also nominated at the 2007 Western Canadian Music Awards for Outstanding Children's Recording of the Year.